Use of Single IRBs for Multicenter Clinical Trials

 CTTI is now exploring further actions that it, the FDA, OHRP, and NIH can take to help the research community adopt sIRB review.
 In November 2017, CTTI held an expert meeting with the goal of identifying remaining gaps in knowledge and potential solutions to implementing a sIRB model.
 There, representatives from academia, government agencies, IRBs, pharmaceutical and device companies, contract research organizations, and patient groups, identified remaining gaps in knowledge and potential solutions to implementing a sIRB model.

-CTTI is now working to explore new projects and committees to develop additional supportive tools and strategies for implementing sIRB review.
+CTTI is also working to explore new projects and committees to develop additional supportive tools and strategies for implementing sIRB review.

 Petra Kaufmann M.D., M.Sc.
 Director of the Division of Clinical Innovation at the National Center for Advancing Translational Sciences (NCATS), NIH